ac labs and collaborating facilities

 Summary:

-Autonomous medicinal chemistry comprising synthesis and bioassays for chemical probe development and drug hit-to-lead discovery
+Autonomous medicinal chemistry comprising synthesis and bioassays for chemical probe development and hit-to-lead for drug discovery

 members: